-Lines or rings will be used too, because certain topologies might have advantages in cabling.
+Lines or rings will be used too because certain topologies might have advantages in cabling.
 Additionally, the use of more complex structures, such as extensively meshed network topologies, will increase.
-With the adoption of new protocols, these networks will need less management efforts.
+With the adoption of new protocols, these networks will need fewer management efforts.

 The Smart Factory of the future will use network topologies familiar to us today, but with higher numbers of connected devices delivering higher amounts of data.

 Wired or Wireless?

 In the future, will all devices be connected by cables and wires or will everything be wireless?
 In the industrial applications of the past, communications were almost exclusively based on wired networks.